Stanley R. Tupper

-Stanley Roger Tupper (January 25, 1921 – January 6, 2006) was an American lawyer, World War II veteran, and politician who served three terms as a U.S. Representative from Maine, serving three terms from 1961 to 1967.
+Stanley Roger Tupper (January 25, 1921 – January 6, 2006) was an American lawyer, World War II veteran, and liberal politician who served three terms as a U.S. representative from Maine, serving three terms from 1961 to 1967.

 Early life

 Born in Boothbay Harbor, Maine, Tupper was educated at local schools, and graduated from Boothbay Harbor High School in 1939.
 He then attended Hebron Academy for a year of college prep, and was admitted into Middlebury College in Middlebury, Vermont.

 World War II

 In 1942 at age 21, Tupper joined the United States Border Patrol, completed training in El Paso, Texas, and carried out assignments on both the Mexican and Canadian borders.

 Tupper joined the United States Navy in mid-World War II; he served from September 1944 to March 1946, and was discharged as a Petty Officer Third Class.

 Career

 He returned to the Border Patrol until resigning in 1948, when he returned to Maine and began to study law with his father while also taking law school courses through LaSalle Extension University of Chicago, Illinois.

 He graduated from LaSalle University in 1948, was admitted to the bar in 1949, and began to practice in Boothbay Harbor.
 Tupper also began to serve in local government; he was elected to the Boothbay Harbor board of selectmen in 1948, and was selected to serve as chairman in 1949.
 As a selectman, he took a lead role in creating the town's police department, and his other initiatives included adopting the secret ballot for election of town officials, competitive bidding for town equipment and services, and the town manager form of government.